-BioKix LLC’s goal in providing BioKix Dairy Lagoon Bacillus is to have the genus, species, and strains of bacteria that will enhance BOD/COD removal, reduce solids and gases, reduce sludge bulking, increase pit capacity, keep waste flowable and liquefied.
+BioKix LLC’s goal in providing BioKix waste treatment Lagoon Bacillus is to have the genus, species, and strains of bacteria that will enhance BOD/COD removal, reduce solids and gases, reduce sludge bulking, increase pit capacity, keep waste flowable and liquefied.

 Since more than one species and strains are in the product they were selected to work well together and have different roles.
 Strength or potency is measured in colony forming units (CFUs).
 Bacillus multiplies quickly with binary growth initially that increases to exponential growth so it is more important to package the right strains than it is to have strength alone.
 BioKix LLc guarantees there is a minimum of 4 billion CFU per gram in its BioKix Dairy lagoon Bacillus and most methods that are used to count CFU will show higher counts.